 Student of the Week

-Downsview, your Student of the Week for February 19th is Sarah M.
+Downsview, for the week of February 24th, your Student of the Week is Allison W.

 Some weeks ago, when a group of teachers was discussing nominees for this award, Allison's name came up.
 Lots of “oohs” and “aahs” followed, several, “what a great student” comments and a few “she needs to win this.”
 The admiration for Allison was clear and consistent.

 Hear this, from Ms D'Andrea: “She is an all-round amazing student and person.
 She always has a positive vibe and gets along so well with her peers.
 She works extremely hard in class and is a very involved member of Dance Company.
 I’m very proud of her progress in dance this year and really enjoyed the duet that she performed first semester- it looked like it was straight out of “So You Think You Can Dance”.
 I see so much potential in Allison and know that if she continues to work hard and approach all tasks with an open mind and a smile, she’ll go very far in life.
 It is a true pleasure teaching her and she is very deserving of Student of the Week.”

 Ms Lee adds this: “Allison is a new student to the Hairstyling and Aesthetics program.
 She asks engaging questions and is eager to learn new concepts and has begun to develop good work habits.
 Allison brings a contagious vibrancy to the room and she seems to get along with everyone.
 She’s a natural leader and I can’t wait to see what she creates this semester!”

 And, from Mr Phillips: “Allison is in my grade ten academic science class.
 She is always engaged in the curriculum materials and often can be seen mouthing the answers to every question I ask from her seat at the back of the room.
 She is a solid student with a bright future!”